 Not every web link cooperates with the iPad.
-As this book goes to press, the iPad doesn’t support some common web standards — most notably, Adobe Flash video.
+The iPad doesn’t support some common web standards — most notably, Adobe Flash video.
 If you see an incompatible link, nothing may happen — or a message may appear, asking you to install a plug-in.

-Safari on the iPad lets you open up to nine pages simultaneously, but the iOS 5 and 5.1 versions dumped the awkward multipage interface and gained instead a brilliant rendition of tabbed browsing similar to the desktop version of browsers like Safari. iOS 6 works the same way.
+Safari on the iPad lets you open multiple pages simultaneously, via a brilliant rendition of tabbed browsing similar to the desktop version of browsers like Safari.

 After you have one page open, here are two ways to open additional web pages in Safari so that they appear on the tab bar at the top of the screen (rather than replacing the page you’re currently viewing):

-Tap the + button on the right side of the tab bar near the top of the screen.
-A blank tab named Untitled will appear.
-Now type a URL, tap a bookmark, or initiate a search, and it will appear in this tab.
+Tap the + button on the top-right corner of the browser.
+A new tab named Favorites will appear.
+Now type a URL, tap a bookmark or icon for a favorite or frequently visited site, or initiate a search, and it will appear in this tab.